khoiduong/mintClassicsSQL_analysis/README.md

 |S12_4675	  |	1969 Dodge Charger			              |	7323		|	992|
 .....

-According to the data above, we can observe that the quantity that the customer ordered are almost always less than the quantity in stock.
+According to the data above, we can observe that the quantity that the customer ordered are almost always significant less than the quantity in stock.
+For example, some product such as "2002 Suzuki XREO" has only sold 1019 units, but there are still almost 10,000 units in stocks.
+There are 10x more inventory than the company can sell.
+Other products that do not have this issues are constant needs of supply in stocks.
+One example would be "1968 Ford Mustang" are in critical need of restock in order to sell.

-This concludes that the company has more stocks than it can sell, thus we can see the issue of overstocking.
+At one hand, the data concludes that the company has more stocks than it can sell, thus we can see the issue of **overstocking** or the product is not selling well.
+On the other, there are product that need supplies.

-**<u> One solution to overstocking </u>** is to reduce the inventory of specific products.
+**<ins> One solution to overstocking </ins>** is to reduce the inventory of specific products.